 Unit -I 08 Hours Laboratory Animals: Study of CPCSEA and OECD guidelines for maintenance, breeding and conduct of experiments on laboratory animals, Common lab animals: Description and applications of different species and strains of animals.
 Popular transgenic and mutant animals.
 Techniques for collection of blood and common routes of drug administration in laboratory animals, Techniques of blood collection and euthanasia.
-Unit -II 10 Hours

-Preclinical screening models
+Unit -II 10 Hours Preclinical screening models a.

-- a.
 Introduction: Dose selection, calculation and conversions, preparation of drug solution/suspensions, grouping of animals and importance of sham negative and positive control groups.
-Rationale for selection of animal species and sex for the study. - b.
-Study of screening animal models for Diuretics, nootropics, anti-Parkinson's, antiasthmatics,

-Preclinical screening models: for CNS activity- analgesic, antipyretic, anti-inflammatory, general anaesthetics, sedative and hypnotics, antipsychotic, antidepressant, antiepileptic, antiparkinsonism, alzheimer's disease
+Rationale for selection of animal species and sex for the study. b.
+Study of screening animal models for Diuretics, nootropics, anti-Parkinson's, antiasthmatics, Preclinical screening models: for CNS activity- analgesic, antipyretic,anti-inflammatory, general anaesthetics, sedative and hypnotics, antipsychotic, antidepressant, antiepileptic, antiparkinsonism, alzheimer's disease

+Unit -III

-Unit -III Preclinical screening models: for ANS activity, sympathomimetics, sympatholytics, parasympathomimetics, parasympatholytics, skeletal muscle relaxants, drugs acting on eye, local anaethetics Unit-IV Preclinical screening models: for CVS activity- antihypertensives, diuretics, antiarrhythmic, antidyslepidemic, anti aggregatory, coagulants, and anticoagulants Preclinical screening models for other important drugs like antiulcer, antidiabetic, anticancer and antiasthmatics.
+Preclinical screening models: for ANS activity, sympathomimetics, sympatholytics, parasympathomimetics, parasympatholytics, skeletal muscle relaxants, drugs acting on eye, local anaethetics

+Unit -IV

+Preclinical screening models: for CVS activity- antihypertensives, diuretics, antiarrhythmic, antidyslepidemic, anti aggregatory, coagulants, and anticoagulants

+Preclinical screening models for other important drugs like antiulcer, antidiabetic, anticancer and antiasthmatics.

 Research methodology and Bio-statistics 05 Hours Selection of research topic, review of literature, research hypothesis and study design Pre-clinical data analysis and interpretation using Students 't' test and One-way ANOVA.
 Graphical representation of data

 - 1. Fundamentals of experimental Pharmacology-by M.N.Ghosh - 2.
 Hand book of Experimental Pharmacology-S.K.Kulakarni - 3.
 CPCSEA guidelines for laboratory animal facility. - 4.
 Drug discovery and Evaluation by Vogel H.G. - 5.
 Drug Screening Methods by Suresh Kumar Gupta and S. K. Gupta - 6.
-Introduction to biostatistics and research methods by PSS Sundar Rao and J Richard
+Introduction to biostatistics and research methods by PSS Sundar Rao and JRichard

-BP 811 ET.
-ADVANCED INSTRUMENTATION TECHNIQUES
+BP811ET ADVANCED INSTRUMENTATION TECHNIQUES

-Scope: This subject deals with the application of instrumental methods in qualitative and quantitative analysis of drugs.
+Course Descriptions: This subject deals with the application of instrumental methods in qualitative and quantitative analysis of drugs.
 This subject is designed to impart advanced knowledge on the principles and instrumentation of spectroscopic and chromatographic hyphenated techniques.
 This also emphasizes on theoretical and practical knowledge on modern analytical instruments that are used for drug testing.

-Objectives: Upon completion of the course the student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- understand the advanced instruments used and its applications in drug analysis - understand the chromatographic separation and analysis of drugs. - understand the calibration of various analytical instruments - know analysis of drugs using various analytical instruments.
+CO Statements CO-1 Understand the advanced instruments used and its applications in drug analysis CO-2 Understand the chromatographic separation and analysis of drugs.
+CO-3 Understand the calibration of various analytical instruments CO-4 Know analysis of drugs using various analytical instruments.